 Analysis & Findings

-ICANN has implemented a wide variety of documents and resources designed to educate various communities on issues related to RDS (WHOIS).
+ICANN has developed a wide variety of documents and resources designed to educate various communities on issues related to RDS (WHOIS).
 Some were undertaken as a result of the first WHOIS1 review team's recommendations on Outreach, and others were done as parts of other processes.
 RDS (WHOIS) issues are to a large extent interwoven with other material related to gTLD domain names.
 This is reasonable, since from a registrant's point of view, RDS (WHOIS) is just one aspect related to the complex world of domain names.

 The subgroup found that the material associated with the RDS (WHOIS) Portal created explicitly as a result of the first WHOIS1 review team's recommendations is well organized and the level of information is reasonable.
 However, the material is vast, so it is less than clear how it should be used.
 Moreover, the hierarchical organization is opaque and cannot easily be viewed.
 There are important things listed on sub-menus that are not listed or implied at the top level, resulting in no practical way to discover such material.